ChloeChen-hm/memory-soundscape/README.md

 - Searching memories by mood, place, person, or sound
 - Alternative soundscape versions for the same photograph
 - Accessibility controls and reduced-motion playback views

-## Acknowledgements

-Memory Soundscape is inspired by the idea that memories are multisensory.
-A single image can carry traces of weather, movement, distance, rhythm, and emotion—and sound can offer a new way to explore those traces.

 ---